gopheracademy/gopheracademy-web/content/advent-2017/creating-your-own-bot-experience-with-go-sarah.md

 # Wrapping Up
 With introduced major components, many different bot experience can be achieved.
 To start with, runnable example code is located at [example codes](https://github.com/oklahomer/go-sarah/tree/master/examples).

 Documents are being covered in [project top page](https://github.com/oklahomer/go-sarah) and [wiki pages](https://github.com/oklahomer/go-sarah/wiki), but not completed yet.
-To improved that, I would appreciate your feedbacks: github star, issue, pull request, tweet, or whatever.
+To improve that, I would appreciate your feedbacks: github star, issue, pull request, tweet, or whatever.
 [I named this project after my new born daughter](http://blog.oklahome.net/2017/08/parenting-software-engineer.html) and I am so into it, so any feedback would encourage me.
 Thanks.